 - Other details as specified on the development permit application.

 The specifics of the approval process for the Development Permit, including whether or not the permit must be approved by City Council including public notification, depend on whether the desired use is a permitted or discretionary use within the zone that the subject lands fall under.
-See the permitted and discretionary uses listed for each different zone under Section 5.1 (for Residential zones), Section 5.2 (for Mixed Use zone), Section 5,3 (for Commercial zones) and Section 5.4 (for Industrial zones) to see what the desired land use falls under.
+See the Zoning Bylaw for permitted and discretionary uses listed for each different zone under Section 5.1 (for Residential zones), Section 5.2 (for Mixed Use zone), Section 5,3 (for Commercial zones) and Section 5.4 (for Industrial zones) to see what the desired land use falls under.

 Below the permitted and discretionary use list for each zone is the development standards for that zone, which describe the specific standards that the development must meet in terms on minimum site area, minimum frontage, maximum F.A.R, the maximum height and the minimum setbacks at the front, rear and sides.
 If any of these standards cannot realistically be met by the development, they may be able to be reduced through a minor variance.
 A minor variance should be applied for prior to the approval of a development permit, to ensure that no neighbours oppose the bylaw relaxation and that the request can be accommodated before the development is approved.